isomerpages/mindef-sg101/resources/connexionsg/_posts/2023-01-31-post-#OnThisDay (31 January1974) Laju Incident.md

 Together, we keep Singapore strong.

-🔗 Here’s more information on why we have to keep our guard up:
+🔗 More information on why we have to keep our guard up:
 [here](https://www.straitstimes.com/singapore/s-poreans-must-guard-against-threat-of-terrorism-scams-hostile-online-campaigns-shanmugam?fbclid=IwAR1AiCJ2g1gWdKjQ7u4fKuJdot3koextDAAPEbGn2KjH1CrFbJoIgGPnAmM)